 …ask them why they are not married.

 In many cases we would not be able to understand that you might be seriously concerned, just because for you being married and having children is just super-normal.
 Asking questions about one’s marital status, children, digestion, salary for you might be part of getting to know another person.
 For us, at least in a business context, other things are more important (what is the task at hand?).
-Many would perceive all of those questions as too personal.
+Many would perceive all of those questions as too personal and annoying.
 For an unmarried person or somebody without children the question might sound like an insult (I can tell you from my own experience—the only person I allow to bother me is my mother).
 Although some Germans might be happy to discuss their bowel-movements on holiday, this is nothing you should openly ask during a business meeting.
 And talking about salary or income in Germany is an absolute taboo.
 I might tell my friends, but never ask them.

 Another question many people don’t feel comfortable with is “How are you…?”.
 Even I am still tempted to quickly think and give a short but not too pessimistic status-report.
 If you feel the lady you are talking to on the phone regularly stiffens when you greet her, try “What’s the weather like in Germany?”

 Clearly distinguish between male and female business partners: